 Get the Recipe Crispy Potatoes with Roasted Garlic Aioli

 - 6 Yukon Gold potatoes , diced into 1/2 inch pieces

 - 1 – 1½ Tablespoons olive oil

 - 1½ teaspoons sea salt, more or less to taste

-- ½ teaspoon black pepper
+- 1/2 teaspoon black pepper

-- ¾ cup mayonnaise
+- 3/4 cup mayonnaise

-- 1 Tablespoon lemon juice
+- 1 Tablespoon freshly squeezed lemon juice

-- Pinch of salt and pepper to taste
+- Salt and pepper, to taste

 - Pre-heat oven to 425°F. Toss diced potatoes with olive oil, salt, and pepper.
 Spread out evenly across a baking sheet.
 If potatoes do not seem to have enough oil, drizzle more; you want them to have a slight shine.